threefoldtech/mycelium-cdn-registry/docs/registry-admin-guide.md

 The Mycelium CDN Registry is a service that:
 - Stores encrypted metadata blobs in a PostgreSQL database
 - Provides an HTTP API for uploading and retrieving metadata
-- Works in conjunction with 0-DB instances that store the actual file content
+- Works in conjunction with Hero Redis instances that store the actual file content (shards)

 ```mermaid
 graph TD